-- 1. Summary - 2.
-HFCs are used primarily as refrigerants and to make insulating foams - 3.
-High growth rates for HFCs will cause significant global warming - 4.
-Phasing down HFCs will prevent significant warming and climate impacts - 5.
-Phasing down HFCs will catalyze energy efficiency and significant CO2 reductions - 6.
-Energy efficient alternatives to HFCs exist in almost every sector - 7.
-Companies are taking action ahead of an amendment to phase down HFCs - 8.
-A growing number of nations and regions are phasing down HFCs ahead of an amendment - 9.
-The Montreal Protocol has the experience and expertise to phase down HFCs - 10.
-Phasing down HFCs can be achieved at a low cost - 11.
-A total of 95 Parties have submitted proposals to amend the Montreal Protocol to phase down HFCs - 12.
-Consensus exists to amend the Montreal Protocol in 2016 to phase down HFCs - 13.
-Conclusion
+1. Summa ry 5 2.
+HFCs a re used primarily as refrigerants and to make insulating foams 5 3.
+High gr owth rates for HFCs will cause significant global warming 6 4.
+Phasing g down HFCs will prevent significant warming and climate impacts 8 5.
+Phasing g down HFCs will catalyze energy efficiency and significant CO2 reductions 11 6.
+Energy efficient alternatives to HFCs exist in almost every sector 13 7.
+Compar nies took action ahead of the Kigali Amendment to phase down HFCs 16 8.
+Nations and regions are phasing down HFCs ahead of the amendment 17 9.
+The Mo ntreal Protocol has the experience and expertise to phase down HFCs 20 10.
+Phasing g down HFCs can be achieved at a low cost 20 11.
+95 Part ies submitted proposals to amend the Montreal Protocol to phase down HFCs 21 12.
+Consen sus reached to amend the Montreal Protocol in 2016 to phase down HFCs 21 13.
+Kigali A Amendment phasedown schedule and avoided warming 31 14.
+Conclus sion 33 Figures an d Tables Fig. 1: Proj jected growth in HFCs and climate forcing from emissions 6 Fig. 2: Hig h HFC emissions confirmed by global measurements 7 Fig. 3: For cing from HFCs could equal 20-25% of the CO_2 forcing by 2050 8 Fig. 4: Clin nate protection from the Montreal Protocol and Kyoto Protocol 9 Fig. 5: 21 st Century warming that can be prevented by mitigating SLCPs and CO 2 10 Fig. 6: Avo ided sea-level rise at 2100 due to aggressive CO_2 and SLCP mitigation 10 Fig. 7: Pay back Period versus increased efficiency for room ACs in India 13 Fig. 8: Map o of countries with existing HFC regulations leading up to Kigali 18 Fig. 9: Avo ided warming from the Kigali Amendment compared to business-as-usual 33 pact of uncontrolled HFC growth on global carbon budget 7 0-megawatt power plants avoided by 2030 and 2050 from efficiency 12 - nent and low-GWP refrigerant transition in split room air conditioners Table 3: In dicative list of low-GWP alternatives to high-GWP HFCs 15 Table 4: Ex camples of corporate reductions of high-GWP HFCs 17 Table 5: Se lect national and sub-national HFC regulations 19 Table 6: Ph nasedown schedules for HFCs under the Kigali Amendment 32 List of acronyms and abbreviations 34 I: Background on IGSD's fast-action campaign to reduce HFCs · short-lived climate pollutants 35

-Figures and Tables

-- Fig. 1: Projected growth in HFCs and climate forcing from emissions - Fig. 2: High HFC emissions confirmed by global measurements - Fig. 3: By 2050 forcing from HFCs could equal 20-25% of the growth of CO2 forcing since 2000 - Fig. 4: Climate protection from the Montreal Protocol and Kyoto Protocol - Fig. 5: 21st Century warming that can be prevented by mitigating SLCPs and CO2 - Fig. 6: Avoided sea-level rise at 2100 due to aggressive CO2 and SLCP mitigation - Fig. 7: Map of countries with existing HFC regulations - Fig. 8: Projected emission reductions from HFC amendment proposals - Table 1: 500-megawatt power plants avoided by 2030 and 2050 from combined transition for split room air conditioners - Table 2: Indicative list of low-GWP alternatives to high-GWP HFCs - Table 3: Examples of corporate reductions of HFCs - Table 4: Select national and sub-national HFC regulations

-List of acronyms and abbreviations

-Appendix I: The Dubai Pathway on Hydrofluorocarbons

-Appendix II: Background on IGSD's fast-action campaign to phase down HFCs and other short-lived climate pollutants